MADAGASCAR

 Who is the communications coordinator?

-The coordinator for the Child Sponsorship program for the Diocese of Toliara is RAFIADANANA Dieu Donne Joseph.
-On a monthly basis, they initiate telephone contact with the parents of each child in the program.
+The coordinator for the Child Sponsorship program for the Diocese of Toliara is RAMAMISON Emara Gatien.
+On a monthly basis, he initiates telephone contact with the parents of each child in the program.
 However, many families are located in rural areas and regular communication is difficult.

 What about transport and mobile communications?